jnjab/storetests/README.md

-# Your Logs Store Tests
+# Your Logo Store Tests